image editor output image1850181532 1760374091776.png

 Once the data is converted into DNA code, it is then physically built.
 This process is called DNA Synthesis.
 This is done using chemical or enzymatic reactions that link bases together in a precise sequence.

-Now the data is sequenced to a small drop of DNA that is too small to be seen by the naked eye.
+Now the data is synthesized to a small drop of DNA that is too small to be seen by the naked eye.

 Step 3: Redundancy & error correction